floatingpurr/sync_with_poetry/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-A .pre-commit hook for keeping in sync `.pre-commit-config.yaml` the repos `rev` with the packages version locked into `poetry.lock`.
+A .pre-commit hook for keeping in sync the repos `rev` in `.pre-commit-config.yaml` with the packages version locked into `poetry.lock`.
 Check out [pre-commit.com](https://pre-commit.com/) for more about the main framework.

 ## What problem does this hook solve?